 Season with Mezzanine Capital Accordingly

 The smallest amount of capital sourcing should come from mezzanine capital unless you have the type of business where the lenders could convert their loan to you into an equity interest rather than having to repay it.
-Companies that are far enough along to be positioned for growth could consider this type of capital funding as part of their business finances pyramid.
+Companies that are far enough along to be positioned for growth could consider this type of capital funding as part of their business finances debt pyramid.
 Often, the lenders involved in providing mezzanine capital are expecting a sizable return.

 Planning Your Business Finances Pyramid